go-training/drone-tutorial/installation/install-with-gitlab.md

 <img src="images/gitlab-setup-01.png" />

-Please make sure that your drone `Authorization callback URL` setting.
+Please make sure that your drone `Redirect URI` setting.
 It is very import the authorization callback URL matches your http(s) scheme and hostname exactly with **/authorize** as the path.

 <img src="images/gitlab-setup-02.png" />